FNLP Student Scholarships & Awards

 Dr. Aimee August Undergraduate Annual Scholarship

 The Dr. Aimee August Undergraduate Annual Scholarship was officially established in 2008 at Simon Fraser University.
-The Scholarship has been awarded to SFU students since 1992 through the SFU Kamloops Program.
+The Scholarship has been awarded to SFU students since 1992 through the SFU Kamloops Program (renamed to First Nations Languages Program in 2018).
 Funding for this scholarship was generously provided by the Ministry of Advanced Education.

 Awards will be granted annually in the Summer term to a student of aboriginal ancestry.
-The purpose of this award is to provide educational support to a student enrolled in the SFU Kamloops Program, who best demonstrates good academic standing combined with an appreciation of aboriginal language and culture.
-The SFU Kamloops Program Scholarship Committee will put forward a nomination based on the applications received.
+The purpose of this award is to provide educational support to a student enrolled in a First Nations language academic program, who best demonstrates good academic standing combined with an appreciation of aboriginal language and culture.
+The FNLP Scholarship Committee will put forward a nomination based on the applications received.

 - The student must demonstrate full-time enrollment in one of the previous three consecutive academic, since this is being awarded in the Summer term.

 - Applicants must demonstrate sensitivity to the unique cultural and linguistic traditions of the aboriginal people.
-The committee will consider such criteria as the student’s extra-curricular activities within aboriginal organizations, personal research and the nature of studies being pursued.
-The Academic Community Outreach NEP Program Scholarship Committee may weigh such factors as parental and marital status, part-time employment and Band assistance in their decision.
+The committee will consider such criteria as the student’s extra-curricular activities within Indigenous organizations, personal research and the nature of studies being pursued.
+The FNLP Scholarship Committee may weigh such factors as parental and marital status, part-time employment and Band assistance in their decision.

 The Junko N. Ikebuchi Memorial Scholarship/Bursary Fund

 This is an externally funded award.
-The 2008 granting organization was the Kamloops Foundation.
+The 2008 granting organization was the BC Interior Community Foundation (prevously known as the Kamloops Foundation).

 b) Applicants are enrolled in at least one course in any of the following areas of study: First Nations Language, Local History or Anthropology courses.